splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-objects-receiver.rst

 .. meta::
       :description: Collects objects from the Kubernetes API server.
 Supports authentication through service accounts only.

 The Kubernetes Objects receiver collects objects from the Kubernetes API server.
+The supported pipeline is ``logs``.
+See :ref:`otel-data-processing` and :ref:`kubernetes-config-logs` for more information.

 .. note:: This receiver supports authentication via service accounts only at the moment.